Building Efficiency

 BE-3: Adopt Higher Energy Efficiency Standards for Commercial Buildings

-Ordinance 2021-13 requires commercial buildings to meet certain energy efficiency criteria, such as efficient outdoor lighting, sealed docks doors, daylight power devices, and service water heating for restaurants.
-To maintain consistency with the California Energy Code, the ordinance defines commercial buildings as non-residential buildings.
+Ordinance 2022-14 requires commercial and residential buildings with steel framing to maximize energy efficiency by avoiding thermal bridging—weak points in buildings that cause heat loss—through exterior rigid insulation and structural design.
 In addition to commercial buildings like retail, office, and warehousing, the ordinance also applies to hotels, motels, and multi-family housing complexes more than three stories tall.

 Existing commercial projects will trigger these requirements if they are adding at least 1,000 square feet of building space or undergoing a building alteration with a permit value of at least $200,000.
-The GHG reduction target for this measure will be achieved if a total reduction of 1.4 million kilowatt hours (kWh) of electricity use and 5,000 therms of natural gas use is achieved by 2030.
-Tracking progress toward this target began in August of 2022.
+The GHG reduction target for this measure will be achieved if a total reduction of 1.4 million kilowatt hours (kWh) of electricity use and 5,000 therms of natural gas use is accomplished by 2030.

 Empty office space.